TheLostLambda/acs/README.md

 ```

 ## Todo
+* Make seconds optional when giving a time
+* Make sure that the same stickers aren't being pulled multiple times
 * Display group chat names when they are set (when listing conversations)
 * Add support for backing up other chat applications
 * Add support for unrooted Android